Single premium life insurance

 A single premium life insurance policy (SPL) is one funded by an upfront lump sum payment.
 The policy pays out a tax-free death benefit upon the death of the policyholder.
 Most life insurance policies, including whole and term life policies, require a monthly or annual premium to be paid over a specific period.

-Term life insurance options require premiums to be paid on a monthly basis for a selected term length, typically 10-, 20- or 30-year periods.
+Term life insurance options require premiums to be paid on a monthly, quarterly, semi-annual or annual basis for a selected term length, typically 10-, 20- or 30-year periods.
 Once the term is over, the death benefit is no longer active.
-Whole life insurance options also require monthly or annual premiums to be paid, but the death benefit is guaranteed to be paid in most circumstances as long as the premiums have been maintained.
+Whole life insurance options also have the same payment options as term, but the death benefit is guaranteed to be paid in most circumstances as long as the premiums have been maintained.
 Keep in mind that even a whole life insurance policy may have clauses that specify circumstances where the death benefit may not be paid, such as suicide.

 A single premium option is available under three different forms: single premium whole life, universal life and variable life insurance.

 - Single premium whole life.
-This falls under the whole life insurance umbrella, which is a type of permanent insurance.
-With single premium whole life insurance, you make a lump sum payment towards a policy that builds cash value over time and earns a specified amount of interest.
+This falls under the whole life insurance umbrella, which is a type of permanent life insurance.
+With single premium whole life insurance, you make a lump sum payment toward a policy that builds cash value over time and earns a specified amount of interest.